nervosys/AutonomySim/docs/px4_logging.md

 }
 ```

-AutonomySim will create a timestamped log file in this folder for each "armed/disarmed" flight session.
+`AutonomySim` will create a time-stamped log file in this folder for each "armed/disarmed" flight session.

-You will then see log files organized by date in d:\temp\logs, specifically *input.mavlink and *output.mavlink files.
+You will then see log files organized by date in `[DRIVE]:\temp\logs`, specifically `*input.mavlink` and `*output.mavlink` files.

 ## MavLink LogViewer